 The Constabulary prepares a detailed budget proposal for the Commissioner.
-The proposal is based upon a zero based budget approach, working closely with the business and functional managers to forecast operational requirements over 4 years for revenue budgets and 10 years for capital expenditure.
-This includes a series of 'star chambers' providing Chief Officers with the forum through which budget-holders can be challenged on their requirements.
+The proposal is based upon a zero based budget approach, working closely with the business and functional managers to forecast operational requirements over 5 years for revenue budgets and 10 years for capital expenditure.

-In the current financial climate the Constabulary's Change Programme, which sits across all workstreams within the Cumbria Vision 2025 plan and is delivered by the Business Improvement Unit, is critical to the delivery of a balanced and sustainable budget and is subject to detailed financial scrutiny as part of the budget planning process.
-The final budget proposal is developed through an iterative process of on-going dialogue between the Commissioner and Chief Constable in producing the Medium Term Financial Strategy, which takes into consideration
+In the current financial climate, the Constabulary's Productivity and Efficiency Strategy, which sits across all workstreams within the Cumbria Vision 2025 plan is critical to the delivery of a balanced and sustainable budget and is subject to detailed financial scrutiny as part of the budget planning process.

+The final budget proposal is developed through an iterative process of on-going dialogue between the Commissioner and Chief Constable in producing the Medium Term Financial Strategy, which takes into consideration: